 Michael has over 30 years of experience as a grant maker, manager, organizer, trainer and facilitator working with organizations, government agencies, universities and foundations in the fields of aging, disability, homelessness, food security, housing, child welfare and poverty.
 His work is guided by the principles of Asset-Based Community Development.
 His goal is to enhance the efforts of communities to ensure that all residents live lives of meaning, safety and comfort.
 His mission is to help people recognize that all individuals are assets to their communities.

-Since 2007 Michael has lead the Harry and Jeanette Weinberg Foundation’s groundbreaking work serving older adults and caregivers.
+From 2007 until 2016 Michael led the Harry and Jeanette Weinberg Foundation’s groundbreaking work serving older adults and caregivers.
 The Harry and Jeanette Weinberg Foundation is the largest funder in the field of aging in the United States.

-Michael is a graduate of George Washington University, has an MSW from the University of Maryland School of Social Work, where he currently teaches, and has done PhD work at the Florence Heller School for Social Welfare Policy, Center on Aging, at Brandeis University.
+Michael is a graduate of George Washington University, has an MSW from the University of Maryland School of Social Work, and has done Ph.D. work at the Florence Heller School for Social Welfare Policy, Center on Aging, at Brandeis University.

 Facebook page: Consultants for Community Resources